prcpham-dev/Mimic/README.md

 - And also do the tag on item or stuff that we interacting, show what we want to interact

-### Day 7: Holding, Swapping, and Timer Integration, UI update with image
+### Holding, Swapping, and Timer Integration, UI update with image
 - Allow player to hold 2 items, with swapping (Tab or Right Click)
 - Display held items next to the player
 - Auto-drop the oldest item if picking up a third